 The best cheap monitors you can buy today

-There's a reason why the Asus VS278Q-P, rated 4.1 out of 5 stars on Amazon, is one of the best budget monitors out there.
+The AOC C24G1 24-inch Curved Frameless Gaming Monitor is one of the best cheap monitors you can get with a high refresh rate of 144Hz.
+There's a reason why it's got an Amazon rating of 4.6 stars out of 5.
 Customers who've had the pleasure of taking this beautiful monitor home gush about its sharp, crisp visual quality -- it's not as visually pleasing as a 4K monitor, of course, but the picture quality is impressive.

-The Asus VS278Q-P monitor has a quick response rate of 1ms, which is particularly useful for games requiring fast reflexes or precise timing.
+The AOC C24G1 24-inch Curved Frameless Gaming Monitor has a quick response rate of 1ms, which is particularly useful for games requiring fast reflexes or precise timing.
 This is a great selling point for gamers: in gaming situations where the difference between life and death is measured in milliseconds, having a speedy response rate is crucial to have an edge over your opponents.

 HP sells the Omen in several display sizes, but let's zoom in on the HP Omen 24.5-inch model that you can snag for around $250.
 What we love about the HP Omen as the best cheap monitor is that it has everything a gamer needs to have a satisfying, immersive gaming experience.

 It has a super-fast response rate of 1ms, it has a 144Hz refresh rate and it has AMD FreeSync, which is a technology that reduces input lag, screen tears and monitor stutter so that you can sweep the leaderboards and dominate fast-paced gameplay.

 It also has an anti-glare panel, so if the sun is beaming at you through your windows, you won't be obstructed by its rays.
 This monitor also has tilt adjustment and wide viewing angles.